Blogs

 - Gigabyte: Del or F2

-- Intel VT-d or AMD IOMMU (for I/O memory management)
+- Intel VT-d or AMD IOMMU (for I/O virtualization).

 3. Enable Virtualization

-- If available, enable Intel VT-d or AMD IOMMU for enhanced input/output virtualization.
+- If available, also enable Intel VT-d / AMD IOMMU for enhanced performance.

 Tips and Troubleshooting